mistralai/mistral-finetune/README.md

 > - What's the best practice of fine-tuning MoEs?

 We see a higher degree of performance variance in when fine-tuning MoE models.
-It's not unusual to find that fine-tuning MoEs models with different seeds can lead to a high variance in performance.
+It's not unusual to find that fine-tuning MoE models with different seeds can lead to a high variance in performance.
 We did not observe such a high variance with dense models.
 Therefore, we suggest running multiple instances of the same fine-tuning process on MoEs models and selecting the one that performs best.

 > - How can I determine the number of tokens used during the model training process?